chapel-lang/governance/GOVERNANCE.md

 contributors to help with the review or provide additional thoughts.
-A core contributor who authors or merges a PR is typically responsible for any testing fallout caused by that PR, typically by involving the PR's author.
+A core contributor who authors or merges a PR is typically responsible for any testing fallout caused by that PR, typically by involving the PR's author when it was not theirs.
 In some cases, the reviewing core contributor or another volunteer may step up to help out.

 At present, the list of core contributors includes all of the technical leaders listed previously, as well as: